Stop wasting money and get the most from your public library.

-If you are not using your public library you risk wasting money on something you won’t like or even finish.
-Even if you are buying cheaper Ebooks, or yard sale romance novels, there is always a risk.
-You might not like it, and you cannot get a refund.
+Do not risk wasting money on something you won’t like or even finish.
+Even if you are buying cheaper Ebooks, there is always a risk that you might not like it, and you cannot get a refund.

 Now that I download books for free, I can chuck A Walk in the Woods across the room at will and have no qualms about it.
 Three minutes later, I am reading something that I enjoy.